 RV32I reserves a large encoding space for HINT instructions, which are usually used to communicate performance hints to the microarchitecture.
-HINTs are encoded as integer computational instructions with rd=x0.
-Hence, like the NOP instruction, HINTs do not change any architecturally visible state, except for advancing the pc and any applicable performance counters.
+Like the NOP instruction, HINTs do not change any architecturally visible state, except for advancing the pc and any applicable performance counters.
 Implementations are always allowed to ignore the encoded hints.